Crime Investigation Australia

 Crime Investigation Australia is an Australian true-crime series that first premiered on pay TV Foxtel's Crime & Investigation Network in August 2005.
-The series was also rebroadcast on Free to air Nine Network, and made its debut there on 14 August 2007.
+The series was also rebroadcast on the free to air Nine Network, and made its debut there on 14 August 2007.
 The original host of the series was Steve Liebmann and is currently on Channel 7 with host Matt Doran.

 Production

 The series was produced by Graham McNeice who resides in Moore Park, New South Wales and is director of Shadow Productions.
 In a 2008 interview, McNeice said the impetus for the series was to provide an element of local content to a channel (Foxtel) that is dominated by American and European crime stories.
 Foxtel announced that the series would be "rested" for 2010, however, it never returned.

 The series included interviews from victims, families, investigators, lawyers, and journalists.
 The crimes were further reviewed using original media and police audio and video footage alongside re-enactments and interviews shot in the same locations where the crimes took place.